Global CREST challenges

 The downloads below provide information on how to get started with the CREST awards and contain a wealth of information on the five different themes which will help your students begin their challenge.
 They include a number of different project ideas but your students can equally come up with their own.
-There are links to our website giving useful background information and access to technical information used by real engineers and scientists in the field.
+There are links to technical information used by real engineers and scientists in the field.
 Some of these are now available on the technical briefs area of our schools website, making them easier for students to access.

 Background information on how to get started on the CREST award scheme using Practical Action's material as a starting point for projects.

 Access to energy to be able to cook, produce lighting and heating is vital in lifting people out of poverty.
 Projects can be designed around renewable energy sources, and how to make, store, move and use energy.

 Clean water is essential to life.
 Diseases carried by water kill millions of people every year.
 Ideas for projects around getting water, cleaning it, storing it and using it are suggested